dmbarbour/wikilon/docs/ABCRT.md

 * cache stowed values in memory via some other mechanism.

 The simplest of these options to implement is to use the C heap and reference counting (or other GC) for shared objects.
 This would at least offer a simple, robust way to get started.
 Modeling shared memory in terms of stable access to stowed binary data would be better - simplify structure sharing and garbage collection, and more or less eliminate need for copying data from the stowage layer.

+#### Other Ideas

+Focusing on collections-oriented processing, e.g. with lists and vectors.

 ### Error Handling?